cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- resource factors
 		- in proposed [[distributed neural network]]
 	- but what if the system can measure contributions and reward for learning?
+- ## on speed
+	- [[bostrom]] is extremely dynamic [[blockchain]], the first in its kind
+	- recomputes this probabilities every 25 second for every information piece that was submitted (currently ~2m). and that make [#bostrom](https://twitter.com/hashtag/bostrom?src=hashtag_click) so unique
+	- this requires holding all state in GPU ram and use parallel computation at such scale
+	- current size of gpu memory used is for ~2 mln particles, ~60k neurons and ~2 mln
+	- submitting just 1 cyberlink force to recompute all ranks (~2 million currently). could you imagine how that could be done on [#solana](https://twitter.com/hashtag/solana?src=hashtag_click) (something around 1000 [#SOL](https://twitter.com/hashtag/SOL?src=hashtag_click) currently needed for every update.
+	- with 10B links which i believe is required for minimum viable [[superintelligence]] the task become intractable for all existing blockchain architectures
+	- current [[bostrom]] architectire can handle 1T cyberlinks
+	- on par with [GPT4](https://twitter.com/hashtag/GPT4?src=hashtag_click) with 1T parametrs
+	- but in blockchain, baby
+	- to be honest things cant be compared 1 to 1, far from it
 - ## learning incentives
 	- all benefits of proposed system fades out under assumption that you have to spend resources on learning
 	- what is motivation to do it?